nis057489/hsk-3.0-writing-trainer/README.md

 ## How to use

 1) Open the menu (☰) → choose Flashcard or Sentence mode.
 2) Flashcard mode: tap a card to reveal pinyin/meaning, then grade (Again/Hard/Good/Easy).
-Queue orders itself with spaced repetition.
+Spaced repetition will happen automatically as you go.
+Filter the words you want to see in the Settings.
-3) Sentence mode: paste/type characters and trace each box.
+3) Sentence mode: paste/type characters and write or trace each box.
 4) Toggle tracing mode for a light character watermark, and switch Simplified/Traditional display.
 5) Set left-handed layout if you hold the iPad/Pencil on the left.